Tucson Convention Center is a multi-purpose complex on a 27-acre campus in the heart of Downtown Tucson. The facility hosts a wide range of events:

-The Tucson Arena (seats 7,500), Tucson Music Hall (seats 2,200), Leo Rich Theater (seats 511), Tucson Convention Center Meeting Rooms, and North Exhibit Hall originally opened in 1971.
+The Tucson Arena (seats 7,500), Linda Ronstadt Music Hall (seats 2,200), Leo Rich Theater (seats 511), Tucson Convention Center Meeting Rooms, and North Exhibit Hall originally opened in 1971.
 The Grand Ballroom, Exhibit Hall, Grand Lobby, and Galleria opened in 1989.
 The East Lobby opened in 2010.
+Rio Nuevo paid for a major renovation to the Tucson Arena in 2015.

 The Tucson Convention Center is at 260 S. Church Avenue in Downtown Tucson.